 This handbook provides an overview of the Preschool Program.
 We invite you to be an active participant in your child's educational program.
 If at any time you have questions or concerns, please call me at (419) 884-1111 ext.
-6504.
+6504 or email me at cotterill.meredith@lexington.k12.oh.us